robertgenetti/robertgenetti.github.io/_projects/covid19.md

 link: "https://public.tableau.com/views/Book1_16627808205440/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link"
 ---

-In the early days of the Covid-19 Pandemic, policy makers and health organizations had little to compare to what the world was going through.
-Now, most of the policy decisions that were made in the two plus years that followed have come to an end.
-And with it the chance to look back at the data collected and ask _what impact did policy have on the general health of different nations?_
+In the early days of the Covid-19 Pandemic, policy makers and health officials were in a precarious position of recommending and enacting restrictions without the benefit of historical data.
+Today however, we are in the unique position of having data available to measure those same policy decisions against some common health metrics.
+My question in this analysis is _what impact did restrictive policy have on the general health of different nations?_

 ### Problem

-Policy decisions made during the pandemic were less effective and ill received as there was nothing to compare to.
-Now that we have established common methods of data collection - the task of analysis is easy.
-What remains difficult is the care and consideration that although the pandemic has receded the threat has not.
+Policy decisions during the Covid-19 pandemic were rendered less effective and ill received by the public in part because no known metrics or data was then available.
+Now that we have established a system of health and vaccine data collection the challenge of determining policy outcomes is possible.

 ### Solution